pmilet/domainevents/README.md

     }
 ```

-To be able to publish events and subscribe to events our domain classes should use a DomainEventsBus instance that we can inject into their constructor:
+To be able to publish events and subscribe to events our domain objects will use a DomainEventBus instance inject into the constructor:

 ```cs
   // we create the domain event bus and inject it into the objects of our domain model (normally done using a IoC container)